NexaFlowFrance/OpenFamily/README.en.md

 ## 🎯 About

-OpenFamily is a comprehensive family management application that prioritizes your privacy.
+OpenFamily is a comprehensive family management application offered as open source by [NexaFlow](http://nexaflow.fr), that prioritizes your privacy.
 All your data stays on your device, no central server, no account required.
 Manage your shopping lists, tasks, appointments, recipes, meal planning, and family budget securely.

 ## 🚀 Key Features